JonathanBowker/dig/README.md

 The dig user interface is built from a series of templates that define the primary search forms, the listing view, the details view, etc.  To allow for quick reconfiguration and begin decoupling the templates from the underlying data store, templates reference a configuration parameter passed from the server.
-This parameter, **euiConfigs**, contains descriptions of the search controls, facets, and data fields that should be displayed for a particular dataset.
+This parameter, **euiConfigs**, is read in via the EUI_CONFIG_FILE environment variable and contains descriptions of the search controls, facets, and data fields that should be displayed for a particular dataset.
 At present, a dataset corresponds to the Elasticsearch index used to pull data from an Elasticsearch service.
 The following sections describe the major elements of this configuration object.